 The Driver Mode Control has three modes: Tour, Sport, and Snow/Ice.
-Snow/Ice mode is only available on automatic transmission vehicles.
-Press the MODE button on the centre console to make a mode selection.
-The first press of the button will show the current mode Subsequent presses will scroll though the available modes.
-The Tour and Sport modes will feel
+Press $\land$ or $\lor$ on the MODE switch on the centre console to make a mode selection.
+The first press of the switch will show the current mode.
+Subsequent presses will scroll though the available modes.
+The Tour and Sport Modes will feel similar on a smooth road.
+Select a new setting whenever driving conditions change.